 Please understand that if you do not use GLD as your vehicle for owning gold, your results may differ slightly from the GRM’s returns.

-On the Current Recommendations page you will find the latest GRM recommendation and you will also find a table that ranks all the funds from best to worst.
+On the Current Recommendations page you will find the latest GRM recommendation and you will also find a table that ranks all the funds included in the GRM from best to worst.
 We have included this information for those who may wish to deviate slightly from the model’s recommendation, either for diversification purposes or other reasons.
 In the Complete Ranking Table, you will notice a color coding schema designed to alert you to the status of each option.
 The color coding is as follows:

 |Green||Showing positive price performance and acceptable as an investment|